M-Croghan/DSA-Practice/out/production/DS&A Practice/algorithms/bruteForceAndBinarySearch.md

 - ***Space:*** O(1)

 ## Binary Search
 Binary search can dramatically reduce our search time!
 However, it requires whatever we are searching to be in sorted order!
-In a sorted collection binary search begins by targeted the middle element of the collection as its first search (or the item to the left of the middle when there are an even number of items).
+In a sorted collection binary search begins by targeting the middle element of the collection as its first search (or the item to the left of the middle when there are an even number of items).
 From here, if the item is found, great! the search ends.
 If not, the next search will take place in one of the two partitions.
-The left partition contains all the values
+Because the collection is in sorted order: The left partition contains all the values
 ***less than*** the first searched item, and the right partition contains values ***greater than*** the first searched item.
 Binary search will jump into one of these two partitions depending on the values it seeks.
 It takes the same approach, starting in the middle, checking for the value, and halving the remaining values to search.